 Les Murray (1938–2019) lived in Bunyah, near Taree in New South Wales.
 The author of some thirty books, his work is studied in schools and universities around Australia and has been translated into several foreign languages.
 In 1996 he was awarded the T.S.
 Eliot Prize for poetry, in 1998 he won the Queen’s Gold Medal for Poetry and in 2004 he was awarded the Mondello Prize.
-His most recent collections include The Biplane Houses, Fredy Neptune, Selected Poems, Collected Poems, Killing the Black Dog and Taller When Prone.
+His most recent volumes include The Biplane Houses, Taller When Prone and Waiting for the Past.
+Other works include Fredy Neptune, Collected Poems, The Best 100 Poems, Killing the Black Dog and On Bunyah.